Contrasting 1511419 Ontario (OTCMKTS:CSFSF) & FinVolution Group (NYSE:FINV)

 |2.50

-FinVolution Group has a consensus target price of $4.50, suggesting a potential downside of 31.82%.
-Given FinVolution Group’s higher probable upside, analysts clearly believe FinVolution Group is more favorable than 1511419 Ontario.
+FinVolution Group has a consensus target price of $4.50, indicating a potential downside of 30.88%.
+Given FinVolution Group’s higher possible upside, analysts plainly believe FinVolution Group is more favorable than 1511419 Ontario.

 Summary